jokuta01/jokuta01/README.md

 - 📚 I’m studying Computer Information Systems with a concentration of being a Programmer/Analyst.

-- 🤔 I'm learning about HTML, C++, a tad bit of Java,
+- 🤔 I'm learning about HTML, C++, and Java

 - 👨🏻‍💻 Love programming and resolving problems